 My connection to Saracens RFC started in my school years, as a regular spectator at Bramley Road for the 1st XV home matches in the 1970s.
-In 1991, I arrived back at the Club with my 6-year-old son & quickly became involved with coaching his Age Group – a role which culminated in the first ever Saracens tour to Australia in 2002.
+In 1991, I arrived back at the Club with my 6-year-old son & quickly became involved with coaching his Age Group – a role which culminated in leading the first-ever Saracens tour to Australia in 2002.
 In 2003-4 I was instrumental in re-establishing both Colts u.19 and Senior rugby at Saracens, coaching the newly-reformed 1st XV to successive Herts-Middlesex League titles in 2005-6 and 2006-7.

 I coached on the Club’s first tour to Argentina in 2011, and have subsequently held the role of Coaching Development Manager for the Amateur Section.
 I am the proud recipient of an Honorary Vice Presidency & Life Membership from the Club for my contributions.

 I am a founding member and current player, Coach & Chairman of Saracens Touch Rugby.
 In 2019 I received my first International caps, representing GB Mens 50+ squad, at the FIT Touch Rugby World Cup in Malaysia.

 I developed my interest in Sports History at Birmingham University, where I completed my B.A.
 (Hons) & was awarded the David Munrow Prize for Physical Education in 1980.
 I then studied for my Master’s Degree at the University of Alberta, Canada and wrote my thesis on ‘Sport, Propaganda & The Great War’.
 I have presented papers at a number of academic conferences, including the World Student Games Conference in 1983 & the Los Angeles Pre-Olympic Conference in 1984.
 The latter paper, “Play Up!
 Play Up!
 And Win the War!” was published in the Journal of Contemporary History.